 How GuardWell Compliance Helps

 GuardWell provides medical practices with a structured, guided Security Risk Assessment workflow that walks you through each step described above.
-The platform maintains your asset inventory, tracks identified risks with severity ratings, generates remediation plans with assigned owners and deadlines, and produces the documentation you need to demonstrate compliance during an audit.
-Rather than starting from a blank spreadsheet, your practice can complete a defensible SRA using GuardWell's built-in framework and maintain it as a living document year after year.
+The platform includes a 35-question Tech Assessment that surfaces gaps in your administrative, physical, and technical safeguards, auto-creates Risk Items from any NO/PARTIAL answer, generates corrective action plans with assigned owners and deadlines, and produces audit-ready PDF documentation.
+Pen test reports, vulnerability scans, and ePHI data-flow diagrams can be uploaded to the Document Hub as evidence and linked back to the corrective-action register.
+Rather than starting from a blank spreadsheet, your practice can complete a defensible SRA using GuardWell's guided framework and maintain it as a living document year after year.

 Ready to simplify compliance?

-GuardWell brings HIPAA, OSHA, OIG, and 7 more compliance modules into one affordable platform built for medical practices.
+GuardWell brings HIPAA, OSHA, OIG, and 12 more compliance modules into one affordable platform built for medical practices.
+Start your 7-day free trial today.

 HIPAA Compliance Checklist for Small Medical Practices in 2026